dxos/dxos/docs/content/tutorial/party.md

 export default PartyList;
 ```

 Time to display this in our app.
-We will add some basic MUI components to make our app look prettier.
+We will add some basic Material UI components to make our app look prettier.
+Create a `Main` component with:

 ```jsx:title=src/components/Main.js
 import React, { useState } from 'react';